Multi-Relevance: Coexisting but Distinct Notions of Scale in Large Systems: Supplemental Material

 \subsubsection{Mean-field saddle point method}

 To begin, assume the $A$ and $B$ models have all the same parameters, e.g. $u_2^A = u_2^B$, etc., but the eigenbases of $K^A$ and $K^B$ are random with respect to each other.
-(Each drawn from the Haar measure on $O(N)$.)
+(Each drawn from the Gaussian Orthogonal Ensemble.)
 The saddle point state is given by:

 Where $M^A = K^A + u_2^A$ and $M = M^A + M^B$.
-The truncation in powers of $\varphi$ is due to the fact that $\varphi_c$ should go as $\Lambda^{-1/2}$, which we take to be small.
-Set $\varphi_A = \varphi/2$ and $\varphi_B=-\varphi_A$ without loss of generality.
+The truncation in powers of $|s|$ is due to the fact that $s_c$ should go as $\Lambda^{-1/2}$, which we take to be small.
+Set $s_A = |s|/2$ and $s_B=-s_A$ without loss of generality.
 The saddle point condition is approximately satisfied at the origin:

-An important approximation we made here is that since $\varphi$ is randomly oriented with respect to the eigenbases of $K^A$ and $K^B$, it is approximately an eigenvector for the ranges $\alpha$ we are dealing with, as can be verified numerically.
+An important approximation we made here is that since $s$ is randomly oriented with respect to the eigenbases of $K^A$ and $K^B$, it is approximately an eigenvector for the ranges $\alpha$ we are dealing with, as can be verified numerically.
 Explicitly,

-At the origin, the energy Hessian up to $O(\varphi^4)$ is
+At the origin, the energy Hessian up to $O(|s|^4)$ is

-Though $\varphi$ is not an exact eigenvector of this Hessian, we approximate it as one.
+Though $ s$ is not an exact eigenvector of this Hessian, we approximate it as one.
 Its `eigenvalue' can be found from the above:

 Setting this to zero, we can solve for the point at which curvature along the separation vector between the basins goes from positive to negative: